The Price of Connectivity in Fair Division: Introduction

 \subsection{Our Contributions}

 In this paper, we make several contributions to the active line of work on fairly allocating indivisible goods under connectivity constraints.\footnote{We survey this line of work in Section~\ref{sec:relatedwork}.} While we also provide fairness guarantees for any number of agents, the majority of our results concern the setting of two agents.
 We emphasize here that this setting is fundamental in fair division.
-Indeed, a number of fair division applications including divorce settlements, inheritance division, and international border disputes often fall into this setting, and numerous prominent works in the field deal exclusively with the two-agent case (e.g., \citep{BramsFi00,BramsKiKl12,BramsKiKl14,KilgourVe18}).\footnote{See also \citep{PlautRo19} for further discussion on the importance of the two-agent setting.} In addition, as we will see, under connectivity constraints the setting with two agents is already surprisingly rich and gives rise to several challenging questions.
+Indeed, a number of fair division applications including divorce settlements, inheritance division, and international border disputes often fall into this setting, and numerous prominent works in the field deal exclusively with the two-agent case (e.g., \citep{BramsFi00,BramsKiKl12,BramsKiKl14,KilgourVe18}).\footnote{See also \cite[Section~1.1.1]{PlautRo20-2} for further discussion on the importance of the two-agent setting.} In addition, as we will see, under connectivity constraints the setting with two agents is already surprisingly rich and gives rise to several mathematically deep and challenging questions.

-First, in Section~\ref{sec:mms} we study maximin share fairness for agents with additive utilities.
-We define the \emph{price of connectivity (PoC)} of a graph to be the largest gap between the \emph{graph maximin share (G-MMS)}, which is defined over all partitions that respect the connectivity constraints of the graph, and the maximin share defined over all possible partitions (in other words, the maximin share defined over the complete graph).
-For any graph and any number of agents, it follows from the definitions that if the PoC is $\alpha$ and one can give each agent $\beta$ times their G-MMS, then it is also possible to guarantee all agents an $\alpha\beta$ fraction of their MMS.
-Moreover, in cases where giving every agent their full G-MMS is possible (i.e., $\beta=1$), we observe that the resulting factor $\alpha$ is tight---in other words, the PoC equals the optimal MMS approximation that can be achieved.
-Since it is known from prior work that $\beta=1$ for two agents and arbitrary graphs as well as for any number of agents and trees, our PoC notion precisely corresponds to the best possible MMS guarantee in these cases.
+We begin by studying maximin share fairness for agents with additive utilities.
+We define the \emph{price of connectivity (PoC)} of a graph to be the largest multiplicative gap between the maximin share defined over all possible partitions and the \emph{graph maximin share (G-MMS)}, which is defined over all partitions that respect the connectivity constraints of the graph.
+For any graph and any number of agents, it follows from the definitions that if the PoC is $\alpha$ and one can give each agent $\beta$ times her G-MMS, then it is also possible to guarantee all agents a $\beta/\alpha$ fraction of their MMS.
+Moreover, in cases where giving every agent their full G-MMS is possible (i.e., $\beta=1$), we observe in \textbf{Section~\ref{sec:prelim}} that the resulting factor $1/\alpha$ is tight---in other words, the PoC is the reciprocal of the optimal MMS approximation that can be achieved.
+Since it is known from prior work that $\beta=1$ for two agents and arbitrary graphs as well as for any number of agents and trees, our PoC notion precisely captures the best possible MMS guarantee in these cases.
+Hence, determining the PoC, whose definition only involves a single utility function, allows us to identify the optimal MMS guarantee for agents with possibly different utility functions.